Adolescence Special Education (Advanced Certificate)

 - At least 6 credit hours in each of the following:

 - English/Language Arts

 - Social Studies

-- must possess initial certification or be eligible for initial certification in adolescence education (unless a student is currently enrolled in TLEL's MAT progam
+- Must possess initial certification or be eligible for initial certification in adolescence education (unless a student is currently enrolled in TLEL's MAT program

 Applicants to the advanced preparation programs must submit all of the following materials: